DomiKov/toiletDoor/README.md

 ## Conclusion:

 Feel free to use this as an inspiration for other fun projects.
 I plan to expand this by some sort of control from the RPi side (e.g. a buzzer that will be triggered via Node-Red and buzz in the bathroom for a while to let someone in the bathroom know that you are in a hurry and need to use it).
 Or maybe adding a humidity/temperature sensor.
-You could also use this as a template for other rooms/things in your house/work/etc.
+You could also use this as a template for other rooms/things in your house/workplace/etc.

 If you need any help with setting this up, feel free to contact me at my e-mail: *dominik.kovacik18@gmail.com*, where you also detail your problem.
-I will try to get to you as soon as I can.
+I will try to get to you as soon as I can. :blush: